Step 1

 • Additional services

-Once your expectations have been clearly established, you can make an initial selection and proceed to the comparison phase.
-At this stage, you'll need to gather opinions from existing customers, discuss with sales teams or even try to obtain a trial version.
-All these factors will help you to choose the ERP tool best suited to your needs and your company's ambitions.
+Once your expectations have been clearly established, you can make an initial selection and proceed with the comparison phase.
+At this stage, it is necessary to collect feedback from current customers, discuss with the sales teams or try to obtain a trial version.
+These are all elements that will help you choose the right ERP tool for your needs and your company's ambitions.

-Tip: An integrated ERP solution, for example, enables you to consolidate all your data on a single platform.
-Here are 10 advantages of choosing an integrated solution to manage your business.
+Tip: An integrated ERP solution allows you to bring all your data together on the same platform, for example.
+Here are 10 benefits of choosing an integrated solution to run your business.

 3. Go for the feeling

-Can't make up your mind?
-Rely on your feeling and ease of communication you've had with the teams.
-You'll be communicating several times a week... for months on end.
-For similar prices and features constructive communication can help you decide.
+Can't decide?
+Base yourself on your feeling and on the ease of communication you may have had during your exchanges with the teams.
+You will be required to exchange several times a week... for months.
+At similar prices and features, a benevolent and constructive communication can help you decide between them.

 Framing and planning an ERP 2 project

-Find out how the Stafiz solution can help you manage your resource planning
+Find out how Stafiz can help you manage your resource planning

 Make an appointment to see a demo